j-d-b/tas-server/README.md

 # TAS Server
-This repository contains the API backend server for the BCTC Truck Appointment System (TAS).
+This repository contains the GraphQL API server of the BCTC Truck Appointment System (TAS) backend.

 The TAS has web and native mobile interfaces, and thus the backend is implemented as an API in a separate environment as a GraphQL server for use by the web and mobile applications.